-Securing a bed each night is an ordeal and a blessing.
-For a faithless pilgrim such as myself, leaving my bed to fate or luck or chance or serendipity or street smarts or the kindness of strangers is a strange show of faith.
+Securing a bed each night along the medieval Via Francigena pilgrim trail from Canterbury to the Vatican is an ordeal and a blessing.
+For a faithless pilgrim such as myself, leaving my bed to fate or luck or chance or serendipity or street smarts or the kindness of strangers is an uncharacteristic show of faith.

 - in monasteries with vaulted ceilings, church bells, and gardens with sugar-sweet tomatoes

 - on a terrace in Milan where a young student from Istanbul held out a bottle of wine and declared, “You’re drinking this with me tonight!”

 - on another rooftop on the other side of Milan in a hammock, watching the girl in a hammock next to me sketch the skyline in her Moleskine notebook

 - in a hipster city hostel blasting PJ Harvey and Nirvana in common areas, where we were given bottle caps to exchange for free drinks, where I enjoyed a 3-hour breakfast with new friends from Germany, the Netherlands, Canada, Italy, and Mexico and we discussed van Gogh’s lodging in Holland – how he rarely had a full palette of paint to work with

 - on the floor of a church at the feet of a statue of the Virgin Mary bathed in red candlelight

 - in a church where an elderly woman’s singing in the pew next to me made tears roll down my cheeks, because I wondered who she was singing to

 - at a detox commune where transsexuals, a man with a tattooed face and a kindly sailor served me home-baked bread, homemade fig marmalade, and salad from their garden with generous, shaking hands